 Dave Evans – Aside from his computer science work at the University of Utah, he was a devout member of the Church of Jesus Christ of Latter-day Saints for 27 years.
 I do not have documentation on when he left the University of Utah.
 All I’ve found is that he retired from Evans & Sutherland in 1994, and that he died on October 3, 1998.

 Doug Engelbart went into management consulting after Tymshare was sold.
-He’s tried to spread his information technology vision in large organizations that he thinks will benefit from having their knowledge generation and storage/retrieval processes improved.
-He works today at the Doug Engelbart Institute at SRI.
+He tried to spread his information technology vision in large organizations that he thought would benefit from having their knowledge generation and storage/retrieval processes improved.
+He continued his work at the Doug Engelbart Institute at SRI until his death on July 2, 2013.
 There are many more details about his professional career at his Wikipedia page.

 Len Kleinrock joined UCLA in the mid-1960s, and never left, becoming a member of the faculty.
 He served as Chairman of their Computer Science Department from 1991-1995.
 He was President and Co-founder of Linkabit Corporation, the co-founder of Nomadix, Inc., and Founder and Chairman of TTI/Vanguard, an advanced technology forum organization.
 He is today a Distinguished Professor of Computer Science.
 He is a member of the National Academy of Engineering, the National Academy of Arts and Sciences, an IEEE fellow, an ACM fellow (Association of Computing Machinery), an INFORMS fellow (INstitute For Operations Research and the Management Sciences), an IEC fellow (International Electrotechnical Commission), a Guggenheim fellow (which I assume refers to the Guggenheim arts museum), and a founding member of the Computer Science and Telecommunications Board of the National Research Council.
 (Source: Len Kleinrock’s home page)